 Please note: term dates for postgraduate, foundation and undergraduate technical theatre fast track students will be different to the standard undergraduate dates.
 All students should check their term dates and notify the Accommodation Service to discuss their requirements.
-There are options for University accommodation with 37, 45 and 51 week licence lengths and we can help ensure that you choose accommodation that is most suitable for you.
+There are options for University accommodation with both 37 and 51 week contracts lengths, and we can help ensure that you choose the accommodation that is most suitable for you.

 Accessing your room and halls

 For most catered halls you will be given two keys; your room key and a key to your mailbox (located on the first floor of the Students' Union building).

 Remember to bring a key ring with you for your keys, and make sure it is easily recognisable (but not named or stating room location in case of lost or stolen keys).